healthcare-and-life-sciences/epic-in-basket/README.md

    * api/FHIR/R4/Appointment (Search)
 * Confirm that your Epic system has the following HL7v2 Interfaces active:
    * MDM T02
+     * Your organization's provider directory in Epic should be up to date with providers' communication preferences.
+If a provider's communication preference is In Basket, the provider will receive the message in In Basket.
    * ADT01

 Salesforce Pre-Installation Steps:
 * Ensure your Salesforce Health Cloud org has OmniStudio installed - either the Vlocity HINS package or Core OmniStudio.
    * To verify installation, please navigate to Setup > Installed Packages > OmniStudio.
 * Enable Identity Provider according to these steps: https://help.salesforce.com/s/articleView?id=sf.identity_provider_enable.htm&type=5
+* Person Account records in Salesforce need to have patients' EPI IDs stored in them.
+By default, the Source System ID field is referenced, but the OmniScript can be configured to reference another field that your organization uses to store the patient identfier.

 #### Install the Accelerator